 Thank you for your interest in offering leadership with and for the youth of CampOUT!
 If you are interested in making magic happen, and gaining insight and skills along the way, being a CampOUT!
 Volunteer may be for you!
-We are looking for 10 Community Mentors.
-Online applications are open now and will be open until March 20!
+Community mentor applications are now closed for 2019.

 Community Mentors are queer, trans, Two-Spirit, and allied individuals who can offer and share their experiences and skills with campers.
 They will act as role models and mentors and contribute to a culture of learning and community building in the Leadership Team.
 We are looking for a diverse group of adults between the ages of 19 and 90 to collaborate on camper-centered program development.
 Please help us encourage a diverse group of adults to apply for this amazing volunteer leadership experience!